-The Mauryan Empire
+The Maurya Empire in India

-Chandragupta expanded the Mauryan empire by taking control over the kingdoms that were disrupted by Alexander the Great’s armies.
-To win his wars of conquest, Chandragupta raised a vast army of 600,000 foot soldiers and 300,000 on horseback along with 9,000 elephants.
-To clothe, feed, and pay these troops, the government levied high taxes.
-The government that Chandragupta formed provided a stable and unified nation of India.
+The government that Chandragupta formed provided a stable and unified state in India.
 Under his reign, the Mauryan empire established a single currency that allowed internal trade to thrive.
 The empire enacted regional governors that provided justice and security along trade routes.
 Chandragupta created a vast spy network for security inside and outside of the empire.
-Chandragupta relied on an adviser named Kautilya.
-Chandragupta reigned from 322-298 BC and voluntarily retired giving the throne to his son, Bindusara.
-When Bindusara died, he was succeeded by his son Ashoka.
-Ashoka would become the most important emperor in Indian history.

-Even though Asoka wanted to be a loving peaceful ruler, he had to control a huge empire.
-He employed a balance between keeping power and Buddha’s urgings to be unselfish.
+Even though Asoka wanted to be a loving, peaceful ruler, he had to control a massive empire.
+He attempted to strike a balance between keeping power and Buddha’s urgings to be unselfish.
 Instead of spies, he employed officials to look out for his subjects’ welfare.
 Asoka had extensive roads built so that he could visit the far corners of India.
 He also improved conditions along these roads to make travel easier for his officials and to improve communication in the vast empire.